almahiral/SethCMobileApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+SETH stands for Safe Electronic Ticket for Health.

+SETH is a system consisting of integrated website and mobile application to prevent fake COVID-19 test results to be distributed around Indonesia whilst solving 5 Sustainable Development Goals.

 SETH C is used as an information channel and certificate verification for the users.
 On developing this app, AGAK Tech Team use google product such as flutter and google cloud platform.

 ### Pages Worked